Go directly to product information

 Offer Not available - see explanation

 Berbere has been a familiar spice blend for decades, known here only in its dry form.
-There's also a "wet" version with fresh onion, ginger, and garlic; in the dry version, onion flakes, ginger, and garlic powder are substituted.
-Although the composition of berbere, like most spice blends, can vary from region to region, from retailer to retailer, and from household to household, pepper always predominates.
+There's also a "wet" version with fresh onion, ginger, and garlic; in the dry version, it's replaced by onion flakes, ginger, and garlic powder.
+Although the composition of berbere, like most spice blends, can vary from region to region, from retailer to retailer, and from household to household, pepper always the upper hand.

 Like no other country, Ethiopia has a tradition of integrating elements from other cultures.
-Even in the time of the Egyptians, this part of Africa was the center of the spice trade from the East, which was blended with homegrown spices such as korarima and African peppers, like timiz, the African long pepper.
+Even in the time of the Egyptians, this part of Africa was the center of the spice trade from the East, which was mixed with homegrown spices, such as korarima and African peppers, like timiz, the African long pepper.

-Berbere is not a chili powder, and many commercially available berbere contain significantly too much chili pepper, which overpowers the other spices.
-A richly flavored berbere contains the following spices, most of which are toasted:
+Berbere is not a chili powder, and much of the berbere available contains noticeably too much chilipepper, which overwhelms the other spices.
+A richly filled berbere contains the following spices, most of which are toasted:

 • kunitali - cumin seeds,